dubinc/analytics/packages/web/README.md

 ### `shortDomain`

 The short domain you're using on Dub for your short links.
+For security purposes, this must be a subdomain of your website's domain.
 This is required for client-side click-tracking.

 ### `attributionModel`